florimondmanca/djangorestframework-api-key/README.md

 All contributions are welcome! :wave:

-Here's a few ways in which you can help:
+Here are a few ways in which you can help:

 - Discovered a bug?
 Please open a [bug report](https://github.com/florimondmanca/djangorestframework-api-key/issues/new?template=bug_report.md).
 - Have a feature you'd like to see implemented?
 Please open a [Feature Request](https://github.com/florimondmanca/djangorestframework-api-key/issues/new?template=feature_request.md).